 Need some inspiration?
 Check out Microsoft’s lookbook for more ideas of how you can set up your homepage for maximum impact.

-Destination pages contain the bulk of the content users are looking for, and are usually built around a specific topic.
+Contain the bulk of the content users are looking for, and are usually built around a specific topic.
 For example, you create a team in Microsoft Teams for Employee Success.
 A dedicated SharePoint site is automatically created to store content related to this team.
-Your home page might include links pointing to multiple destination pages, such as annual reviews, where users can find everything they need to conduct a review.
+Your home page might include links pointing to multiple destination pages, this is a good place for your typical file sharing, or easily accessed documents.

 A successfully SharePoint information structure is made up of a carefully planned combination of both navigation pages and destination pages that takes into consideration the end user experience.